 The Niagara Lounge, Resident Activity Room (317 C), Computer Center and Library are open.
 Residents must wear a mask, follow sanitizing procedures if hands and surfaces before and after use and practice physical distancing.
 Small groups are permitted, as long as participants are physically distancing and sanitizing hands and surfaces.
 There is no shared dining in common areas and visitors are not permitted at this time.

 Ecumenical services are being offered in-person for a limited number of residents for those residing in Residential Living and Garden Homes.
 Residents in all levels of care can view these services on Channel 108 from the Community Room, as well as on Zoom.
-The Rosary is said each Wednesday morning at 10:00 a.m. on Ch.
-108 from the Community Room.
-Catholic Services are suspended at this time.
+In-person Rosary is said each Wednesday morning at 10:00 a.m. from the Chapel and can be viewed on Channel 107.
+Catholic Mass will be offered the 4th Wednesday of the month with limited in-person seating.
+These services can also be viewed on Channel 108 throughout the campus.
 Pastoral care calls and visits are ongoing.

 PS Salon services are open for Residential Living and Garden Home residents from 9 a.m. to 3 p.m. on Thursdays and Saturdays.
 OakView Personal Care Residents can access the salon on Tuesdays from 9:00 a.m. to 3:00 p.m.
 The salon is limited to servicing two customers at a time.
 Hair and nail services are available.
 Call 814-860-7020 to schedule an appointment.
-PS Salon services for residents of ForestView Healthcare Center are suspended at this time.
-We continue to follow the criteria outlined by the PA Department of Health.
+PS Salon at ForestView is open.
+Please call 814-860-7107 to schedule an appointment.
+Stylists will follow all established health and safety protocols, including disinfecting all areas before and after each resident’s visit and limiting salon use to two residents at a time.

 Housekeeping from external vendors for Residential Living apartments and Garden Homes is permitted at this time.
 We are not allowing Springhill housekeepers to enter into a Garden Home if they are hosting overnight guests.

-Massage Therapy is available for residential living only.
+Massage Therapy is available for residential living and personal care residents.
 Please call the massage therapist directly at 814-882-7816.

 Mail, Deliveries & Groceries